TobseF/impf-bot/README.md

 telegramBotUsername = @iufdhsgouihsdfgbot
 telegramChatId = 1231231231

+# Enabled the Twilio Sendgrid email messages
+sendgridEnabled = false
+# These can be skipped, if Sendgrid is disabled
+sendgridApiToken = SG.aaaaaaaaaaaaaaaaaaaaaa.bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb
+sendgridEmailFrom = from@email.com
+sendgridEmailTo = to@email.com

+# Enabled the Gmail email messages
+gmailEnabled = false
+# These can be skipped, if Gmail is disabled
+gmailAppPassword = xxxxxxxxxxxxxxxx
+gmailEmailFrom = from@gmail.com
+# Can be the same as the from email
+gmailEmailTo = to@email.com

 # It seems that non windows agents are blocked.
 You can set it to "default" to use the default one of chrome.
 # Could be something like: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/90.0.4430.93 Safari/537.36"
 userAgent = default